Pietro Casani: Beatification

 The death of the priest prompted Calasanz to write several letters requesting that a cause of canonization commence for Casani.
 The process opened on two fronts in both Rome and Lucca in which an informative process opened in 1692 but later stalled before it could close.
-Theologians also took possession of his writings and approved them as being in line with the faith.
+Theologians also took possession of his writings and approved them as being in line with the faith on 23 July 1919.

 On 22 March 1922 - under Pope Pius XI - the cause opened on an official level and Casani was granted the title of Servant of God: the first official stage in the process.

 An apostolic process was held not long after this following a period of inaction and the process spanned from 1930 until such time when documents became lost; these documents for the cause were relocated in 1964 and revitalized the process.
 The previous processes were validated by the Congregation for the Causes of Saints on 12 January 1990 which allowed for the postulation to submit the Positio to the C.C.S. that same year.

 On 22 January 1991 he was proclaimed to be Venerable after Pope John Paul II confirmed that the late priest had lived a model Christian life of heroic virtue.
 The pontiff also approved a miracle attributed to him on 15 December 1994 and beatified Casani in Saint Peter's Square on 1 October 1995.

 The miracle in question - in Szeged in Hungary - was the cure of a woman in hospital who was cured due to kissing an image of Casani that a Piarist priest gave her.
 It was investigated and was later re-examined for his beatification.

 The current postulator that is assigned to the cause is the Piarist Mateusz Pindelski.